CartoDB/carto-vl/docs/guides/08-interactivity-events.md

     });
 });
 ```
 > [blendTo](/developers/carto-vl/reference/#expressionblendto) is an expression that allows a smooth transition between two values.
-In this case, the transition makes the original color turn to red and also increase the size of the symbols.
+In this case, the transition makes the original color turn to red and also increases the size of the symbols.

-When the `featureLeave` event is fired you can tell your callback to `reset` the color & size of the features
+When the `featureLeave` event is fired you can tell your callback to `reset` the color and size for each feature:
 ```js
 interactivity.on('featureLeave', featureEvent => {
     featureEvent.features.forEach((feature) => {